MITHaystack/digital_rf/RELEASING.rst

 Releases and all accompanying changes (version bumping, changelog, tagging, etc.) are handled with `rever <https://regro.github.io/rever-docs/>`_.
 The ``rever`` configuration particular to ``digital_rf`` can be found in the `rever.xsh <rever.xsh>`_ file.

 Before making a release, check the following:
-  * Make sure that all tests pass, locally and through the Travis and AppVeyor CI hooks on GitHub
+  * Make sure that all tests pass, locally and through the CI hooks on GitHub
   * Increment the library version for ``libdigital_rf`` in `c/include/digital_rf_version.h <c/include/digital_rf_version.h>`_ if there have been any feature additions or breaking changes since the last release

 To make a new release, run the ``rever`` command from the package base directory::